646e62/python-RSC-1985-c-C-46/pages/bugs.md

-- cc 78.1(4)'s heading doesn't correspond to the statute's text -
+- cc 78.1(4)'s heading doesn't correspond to the statute's text
+	- **Endangering safety of ship or fixed platform**
 		- (2) Every one who
-	- -
 			- (a) commits an act of violence against a person on board a ship or fixed platform,
-	- -
 			- (b) destroys or causes damage to a ship or its cargo or to a fixed platform,
-	- -
 			- (c) destroys or causes serious damage to or interferes with the operation of any maritime navigational facility, or
-	- -
-	- (d) places
-	   or causes to be placed on board a ship or fixed platform anything that is likely to cause damage to the ship or its cargo or to the fixed platform,
+			- (d) places or causes to be placed on board a ship or fixed platform anything that is likely to cause damage to the ship or its cargo or to the fixed platform,
-	- where
-	   that act is likely to endanger the safe navigation of a ship or the safety of a fixed platform, is guilty of an indictable offence and liable to imprisonment for life.
+		- where that act is likely to endanger the safe navigation of a ship or the safety of a fixed platform, is guilty of an indictable offence and liable to imprisonment for life.
-	- -
+	- **False communication**
-	- Marginal note:False communication
 	- (3) Every
 	   one who communicates information that endangers the safe navigation of a ship, knowing the information to be false, is guilty of an indictable